-I think that we can easily make a table of spatial 3-valent graphs with more than seven crossings through Orb and plantri.
-In Fact, plantri says, there exist 39 planar 3-connected graphs which have two 3-valent vertices and eight 4-valent vertices.
+I am trying to enumerate algebraic tangles with eight crossings, and I think that we can easily make a table of spatial 3-valent graphs with more than seven crossings through Orb and plantri.
+In Fact, plantri says, there exist 39 planar 3-connected graphs which have two 3-valent vertices and eight 4valent vertices.
 I checked these graphs, and I think there exist 35 prime θ -polyhedra with eight 4-valent vertices.
 It costs much time to obtain spatial 3-valent graph diagrams by substituting tangles for 4-valent vertices.
 For prime θ -curves and handcuff graphs with up to seven crossings, the Yamada polynomial is very useful to classify them.
 However, I do not know how powerful the Yamada polynomial for θ -curves and handcuff graphs with more than seven crossings or complete graphs on four vertices.
 I would like to research this question.

-I visited KAIST as a Post-Doctor last year, and discussed generalized Kinoshita's θ -curves with Professor K. Ko.
+I visited KAIST as a Post-Doctor in 2010, and discussed generalized Kinoshita's θ -curves with Professor K. Ko.
 Firstly, I finish to write a paper about invariant for generalized Kinoshita's θ -curves.
 Thereafter, I try to develop a new invariant for vertex connected sum of spatial 3-valent graphs.